Mirza Azim Sami: Life

 He was born in c.
 1840 in the village of Bustan, near Bukhara, the capital of the Emirate of Bukhara.
 He was educated in a madrasa in Bukhara, and afterwards studied under Mulla Sa'd al-Din Maher, who gave him the pen name "Sami".
 From an early age, Sami had a passion for knowledge and a fascination with history.

 After finishing his education, Sami worked under several Bukharan governors as a munshi (secretary).
 During the early reign of the Bukharan emir Muzaffar bin Nasrullah, Sami was appointed as his secretary.
 During the Bukharan war with the Uzbek ruler of Shahrisabz in 1863–1864, Sami served in the Bukharan army as the nevisanda (official historian).
 During the war with Russia in 1866–1868, he was again in the Bukharan army, as the vaqayi nigar (chronicler).
 In 1868, the Bukharan Emirate became a protectorate of Russia.

 When the crown prince ʽAbd al-Ahad Khan went to Moscow in 1883 to attend the coronation of Alexander III, Sami was part of his retinue.
 He was reportedly also part of later diplomatic visits to Russia.
 Sami initially retained his position as secretary when Abd al-Ahad Khan became the new Bukharan emir in 1885.
 However, likely due to his open criticism of the emir and his court, Sami was dismissed in the mid-1890s.

-He continued to live in poverty after that, duplicating manuscripts of the work of others and his own to support his family.
+Sami continued to live in poverty after that, duplicating manuscripts of the work of others and his own to support his family.
 By the end of his life, he had become blind, according to the contemporary writer Sadriddin Ayni.
 He is last mentioned in 1914, when he wrote a manuscript for his Risala-yi insha.